-Lettinga Award
+About the Lettinga Award

 The Lettinga Award is a cash prize of €10,000 and was initiated in 2001 by the Lettinga Foundation.
 The goal of the award is to stimulate innovative ideas in the field of anaerobic technology aimed at resource recovery for closing cycles.
 Anaerobic processes can play a crucial role in enabling the recovery of resources, especially in combination with additional physical-chemical technologies.
-This year’s topic is: innovative technological systems, that include anaerobic processes, for closing cycles.
+It is a biannual Award that is organized each year when an IWA Anaerobic Digestion congress is held.

-The winner of 2022
+The winner of 2024

 All previous winners